WebDevsOrg/calculator/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.

+1. Fork the repository.
+2. Create a feature branch.
+3. Commit your changes.
+4. Push the branch and create a pull request.

 ---

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---